*This Review Contains Spoilers*

-Then there are the scenes on the Island Tahiti.
-These were filmed on location and are as romantic as it gets.
-Tahati seems like a world too good to be true; a tropical drug shop of feast, song, and sleep.
-A seemingly carefree society in which the inhabitants don’t even know about the concept of money.
-It’s such a release after the tyranny experienced on board The Bounty, well until we have to return to the ship that is – no wonder a mutiny takes place.
-Even with the production code in effect, the scenes on the island are still very exotic and it’s defiantly implied Christian and native girl played by Mamo Clark had sex.
+The scenes on the island of Tahiti are a major contribution to the pure escapism in Mutiny on the Bounty.
+Filmed on location on the real-life island itself, this portion of the film is as romantic as it gets.
+Tahati seems like a world too good to be true; a tropical drug shop of feast, song, and sleep; a seemingly carefree society in which the inhabitants don’t even know about the concept of money.
+It’s such a release after the tyranny experienced onboard The Bounty, well until we have to return to the ship that is – no wonder a mutiny takes place.
+Even with the production code in effect, the scenes on the island are still very exotic (even with the women’s navels being covered up with makeup) and it’s defiantly implied that intercourse has taken place.
 Shirtless Clark Gable, beautiful exotic women, tropical island paradise, what more do you want?
-Although I do have to ask; were there really natives who had relations this good with the British Empire?

 Mutiny on the Bounty also pushes forth a positive representation of the much-vilified British Empire with its patriotic overtones and the portrayal of the Empire having exceedingly good relations with a Polynesian tribe.
 Even with the appearance of a tyrannical and corrupt ship captain and his associates, the film indicates Bligh is an exception to the British Navy rather than the norm.
 Likewise, the film states in the opening prologue that the mutiny brought about reform to Britain’s navy: